aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/references/api-reference.md

 #### POST - Send Events

 - **Description**
     - This operation enables you to send a batch game events in a single API request to the Game Analytics Pipeline solution.
-Please review the [Component Deep Dive](../component-deep-dive.html) section for batching/size/service limits.
+Please review the [Component Deep Dive](../component-deep-dive.md) section for batching/size/service limits.

 - **Request**
     - **Header**
         - **Authorization** (*String*) [Required] - The API Key's Value/code for the application.
-See either [Getting Started](../getting-started.html) or the below Authorizations/API Key references for high level steps / details on creating or obtaining an API Key.
-See [Component Deep Dive](../component-deep-dive.html) for more details on the process and [Design Considerations](../design-considerations.html) for reasoning.
+See either [Getting Started](../getting-started.md) or the below Authorizations/API Key references for high level steps / details on creating or obtaining an API Key.
+See [Component Deep Dive](../component-deep-dive.md) for more details on the process and [Design Considerations](../design-considerations.md) for reasoning.
     - **Body**
-        - **Destination** (*String*) [Required] - Type of ingest stream. `KDS` for Kinesis Data Streams, `MSK` for Managed MSK, or `Firehose` for Firehose.
-Should reflect the option you have deployed when going through [Getting Started](../getting-started.html).
-Also review [Component Deep Dive](../component-deep-dive.html) for comparisons between ingest options.
         - **Events** (*Array*) [Required] - Array/List of game event JSON objects to send to the pipeline **INSERT NOTE ABOUT SCRIPT/SAMPLE OF GAME EVENTS HERE.
     ``` hcl
     POST
     https://{YOUR_API_ENDPOINT_URL}/live/applications/{APPLICATION_ID}/events
     Authorization: "KKNL09jc1Ub7WQzmZZ+9BNfxLCOhhJGKGkpHyWy+uk6J6WrIj3x8tbJLkIkZUSxzBgT4RyUOOy7ZBKSaj0y2Zg=="
     {
-    "destination": "KDS",
         "events": [Array/List of Game Event Objects]
     }
     ```